acsexton/acsexton.github.io/_posts/2018-06-29-gotslopes.md

 categories: posts # I think similar to tags, shows up in RSS but nowhere else?
 ---

 It’s 2010.
-Trip with friends and we’re at a gas station.
-I volunteer to go get snacks.
-I have no cash in hand and $6 on my debit card.
+Friends and I are at a gas station.
+I volunteer to get snacks.
+I have no cash and $6 on my card.
 Pete wants a $3 Coke and gives me a $5 bill.
 Davis wants $2 Combos and a $4 Red Bull and gives me a $10.
 What bill(s) do I give the guy at the register and who gets what change?